-I am grateful to the people who followed her every night when she went out in Colombia, not knowing what parts of the city she was in were safe or not and not even knowing that she didn’t know.
+To the people who followed her every night when she went out in Colombia, not knowing what parts of the city she was in were safe or not and not even knowing that she didn’t know.
+I am so grateful to them.

 Overall, people have had her back.
 When they were not robbing her at gunpoint or otherwise randomly stealing her stuff.

 I worry because there are so many different types of people in the world.
 I would kind of like for Danie to go to university or technical school and get some solid skill to fall back on like being an X-ray technician.
 Except I don’t think there are any nomadic X-ray technicians.
 Then again, she could be the first!

 Danie is living life to the fullest.
 I believe in that.
 If I had been able to travel more when I was younger, I probably would have, and I don’t imagine that there are many people who look back on their lives and say, “Gee, I wish I had not traveled and had so many adventures and met so many interesting people — that was a real waste of time.”